zeljkoobrenovic/grounded-architecture/_posts/2022-03-11-governance.markdown

 </style>

 <br>
-Governance is all about the **rules, practices, and processes** that guide how an organization is run, managed, and held accountable.
-It helps clarify who makes decisions, how those decisions are made, and how we monitor and enforce the outcomes.
+Governance is the set of **rules, practices, and processes** that shape how an organization makes decisions, allocates responsibility, and enforces outcomes.

-But governance isn't just about the big meetings at the top; it's essential throughout the organization and touches on various areas like:
+In the broader structure of this book, governance is where Grounded Architecture becomes operational.
+It is the point at which principles stop being aspirations and start influencing real choices, trade-offs, and constraints across the organization.
+The challenge is to do that without collapsing into rigid control or ivory-tower process.

+It is not limited to executive meetings.
+Governance operates throughout the organization and appears in areas such as:

 - **Corporate governance**, which helps steer leadership and accountability.
 - **IT governance**, ensuring that tech investments align with business goals.